 Conclusions and Recommendations

 This was globally found that problem of epidemic COVID-19 impacts on individual behaviour & actions have substantially impacted aquaculture food and small-scale fishing.
 The global pandemic has significantly harmed underdeveloped countries, with most economies steadily declining.
-Because of the limitation of migration opportunities, decreased acquiring influence & additional consequences for the the majority susceptible artisanal fishermen & related persons, demands of food & security of enough food are adversely damaged.
-Fisherfolk communities & additional value chain participants had experienced on variety of confronts that consequences of pandemic Covid-19, counting imperfect capital supplies, absence of the technological assistance, a lack of marketability for their products, restricted access to transportation, low fish prices and export restrictions on fish and fisheries goods.
+Because of the limitation of migration opportunities, decreased acquiring influence & additional consequences for the the majority susceptible artisanal fishers & related persons, demands of food & security of enough food are adversely damaged.
+Fisherfolk communities & additional value chain participants had experienced on variety of confronts those consequences of pandemic Covid-19, counting imperfect capital supplies, absence of the technological assistance, a lack of marketability for their products, restricted access to transportation, low fish prices and export restrictions on fish and fisheries goods.
 The epidemic has brought attention to pre-existing weaknesses and low resilience, endangering the welfare of small-scale fishing households.
 These modifications have been made to the supply, demand, labour, and production of fish.
 Restrictions due to COVID-19 pandemic have caused considerable imbalance among supply & demand in the supply chain of fisheries products, which has led to a downturn in the fishing industry.
 This study evaluates the pandemic's overall impact on the Chattogram region's fisheries industry over a specific period.
 A review of each fisheries sub-sectors will be presented, even though it was outside the scope of this study, in order to develop a comprehensive recovery strategy.
 It is also crucial to recognize the sources of adaptation about the livelihood capital and resilience qualities of fishers and stakeholders to deal with distresses & pressures & recover as of these qualms.
 However, the finding of the study and suggestions might significantly impact how actions are planned, organized, and carried out to aid fisheries and aquaculture industries of Bangladesh in its recovery from the COVID-19 epidemic.

-Dumpy & extensive phrase of the recuperation plans could finally addressing the pandemic COVID-19 issue for convene both instant requirements and enduring period of goals for the durable revival for the fishing sector.
+Dumpy & extensive phrase of the recuperation plans could finally address the pandemic COVID-19 issue for convene both instant requirements and enduring period of goals for the durable revival for the fishing sector.
 Taking into account both individual and societal attitudes, the list of recovery strategies follows:

-Inducements, financial supports, free of loan interest and other alternative earning occasions must be incorporated in efforts for the strengthen the aquaculture and small scale fisheries enterprenership.
+Inducements, financial supports, free of loan interest and other alternative earning occasions must be incorporated in efforts for the strengthen the aquaculture and small-scale fisheries enterprenership.

 Strict enforcement of the stakeholders' protection from COVID-19 and exploitation should be implemented immediately.
 Different stakeholders like Government and NGOs should join forces for producers to right of entry into the local markets.